Why publish in E-psychologie

 • tables and figures need to be numbered and have a caption, each needs to be referred to in the text.

-Requirements for images, graphs: preferred format is .png at 300 dpi.
+Requirements for images, and graphs: The preferred format is .png at 300 dpi.
 Graphs are welcome separately in xls file.
-Photos, graphs, tables should be inserted with captions in the text of the paper.
+Photos, graphs, and tables should be inserted with captions in the text of the paper.
 Graphical representations adopted must be properly cited.

 References